 Finally, it’s time for a little tough love, for which we (the Whole30 and I) are famous.
 Your son and daughter-in-law are responsible for their children, and as such, get to set the rules for their kids.
 And in your role as grandparents, it is your duty to respect those rules, even if you disagree.

-If your son and daughter-in-law advise you that their children are doing the Whole30 and provide you with very specific parameters of what they can and cannot have during this time period, it is your obligation as good parents and grandparents to respect their decision.
+Above all, if your son and daughter-in-law advise you that their children are doing the Whole30 and provide you with very specific parameters of what they can and cannot have during this time period, it is your obligation as to respect their decision.
 Period.

 This means no Oreos.
 Not even if your grandkids ask for them.
 Not even if you feel the need to show them love by feeding them treats.
-(That’s your issue, not theirs.)
 Not even if you think the Whole30 is silly, and kids should just be kids, and your son and daughter-in-law are depriving them of a normal childhood.
 No. Oreos.

 While your first impression of the Whole30 may not have been overwhelmingly positive, the program can actually bring families closer together.
-By supporting your son and daughter-in-law; opening up productive, authentic conversations; and showing your grandkids love by helping them get healthier from the inside out, you’ll observe firsthand the benefits of the Whole30 that go far beyond weight loss.
+In addition, by supporting your son and daughter-in-law; opening up productive, authentic conversations; and showing your grandkids love by helping them get healthier from the inside out, you’ll observe firsthand the benefits of the Whole30 that go far beyond weight loss.

 I wish you and your family the best in health,

 Got a question for Melissa?
-Submit it using this handy form.
+Submit it here.